 You also know I started dating an alcoholic before I even moved out and that I unwittingly moved in with a porn addict at age 21.
-At age 23, I fell in love with a player, and then I got involved with a man who had schizophrenia and bipolar disorder.
+At age 23, I fell in love with a player, and then I got involved with a former coworker who had schizophrenia and bipolar disorder.
 November 17, 2001 – a day I will never forget – he stopped taking all nine (nine) meds, including lithium.
 By 5 p.m., he told me my face was melting, and he could see bone.

-In 2002, after being diagnosed with HPV and being told I needed surgery as soon as possible to remove cervical cancer cells, I suffered a nervous breakdown as I left my gynecologist’s office.
-After a 36-hour stay in a psych ward and two surgeries, I started taking an antidepressant and became easy prey for a man who date raped me.
+December 2, 2002, after being diagnosed with HPV and being told I needed surgery as soon as possible to remove cervical cancer cells, I suffered a nervous breakdown as I left my gynecologist’s office.
+After a 36-hour stay in a psych ward and two outpatient surgeries, I started taking an antidepressant and became easy prey for a man who date raped me.

 Since then, I’ve had breast lumps, a cervical cancer recurrence, a forehead tumor, and leaky gut syndrome, which caused a ridiculous number of food allergies and forced me to give up every food I ever loved.

 In 2007, my mom committed suicide, and I buried her two days after my 32nd birthday.
 My brother died six weeks later, leaving me familyless.

-Little did I know that all of this was just practice for the drama a man and his millennial daughters would provide.
+Little did I know that all of this was just practice for the drama a man and his millennial daughters would provide over the next 10 years.

 I became a Christian in early 2014 because televangelists kept saying my life would get better.

 “God wants you to live life abundantly,” they said.
 “He wants to give you beauty for ashes.”

 They left out the part about God wanting to burn everything to the ground first.
 Here’s just a sampling of what has happened to me since I said the sinner’s prayer:

 - I lost my job my first day of vacation on Kauai (October 2014).